Gr3gorywolf/flutter_adblocker_webview/README.md

 ## Features

-- 🚫 Basic ad and tracker blocking using EasyList and AdGuard filters
+- 🚫 Ad and tracker blocking using EasyList and AdGuard filters
 - 🌐 Supports both URL and HTML content loading
 - 🔄 Navigation control (back, forward, refresh)
 - 📱 User agent strings for Android and iOS